Linearly Bounded Conjugator Property for Mapping Class Groups: Introduction

 \subsection{Acknowledgments}

 The author would like to thank her thesis advisor, Howard Masur, for his excellent guidance and for suggesting the problem.
 She would also like to thank Kasra Rafi for helpful conversations throughout this project, and also Benson Farb, Daniel Groves, and Chris Leininger for helpful suggestions and their interest in this work.
+The author is also grateful to the referee for many helpful comments.